MultiBanana: A Challenging Benchmark for Multi-Reference Text-to-Image Generation: Experiments

 \subsection{Effect of the Number of References}

 We investigate how the MultiBanana score changes when varying the number of reference images $X = \{3,4,5,6,7,8\}$ for each multi-reference generation task (\autoref{fig:results_num_references}).
-Both open-source and closed-source models exhibit a general trend of decreasing Total Score as the number of references increases.
-However, the nature of this degradation differs markedly between the two model families.
+Both open-source and closed-source models exhibit a general trend of decreasing Total Score with increasing number of references.
+However, the nature of this degradation differs between the two model families.

 Closed-source models demonstrate strong adherence to reference attributes and prompt instructions.
 As a result, even when the number of references grows, the decline in Instruction Alignment and Reference Consistency remains relatively mild.
-Nevertheless, because these models attempt to satisfy all reference constraints strictly, increasing the number of subjects often leads to degraded overall visual quality, including over-crowded scenes and compositional inconsistencies (see \autoref{fig:teaser} and \autoref{fig:qualitative}; left).
+Nevertheless, because these models attempt to strictly satisfy all reference constraints, increasing the number of subjects often degrades overall visual quality, including overcrowded scenes and compositional inconsistencies (see \autoref{fig:teaser} and \autoref{fig:qualitative}; left).

-In contrast, open-source models show weaker adherence to prompts and references; even under the 3-reference setting, both Instruction Alignment and Reference Consistency remain low, and these scores further deteriorate as the reference count increases.
+In contrast, open-source models exhibit weaker adherence to prompts and references; even under the 3-reference setting, both Instruction Alignment and Reference Consistency remain low, and these scores deteriorate further as the number of references increases.
 Qualitative inspection also reveals that open models frequently ignore multiple subjects under high-reference conditions.
 However, their overall quality (background consistency, physical realism, visual quality) remains relatively stable, and they tend not to suffer from the severe compositional collapse observed in closed models (see \autoref{fig:qualitative}; right).

-In summary, closed-source models succeed in incorporating all required subjects but often produce globally inconsistent or distorted scenes due to overfitting to fine-grained reference details.
+In summary, closed-source models succeed in incorporating all required subjects but often generate globally inconsistent or distorted scenes due to overfitting to fine-grained reference details.
 Open-source models, by contrast, tend to omit multiple reference subjects in complex scenarios but generate visually clean images with fewer structural failures.
 These observations highlight a clear trade-off between strict reference fidelity and holistic image coherence.